Three female polio vaccination health workers shot dead in eastern Afghanistan | Law-Order

 Three female polio vaccination health workers shot dead in eastern Afghanistan

 Around the same time unknown gunmen shot vaccination workers at two separate locations in Jalalabad, killing two volunteers and one supervisor in the polio immunisation programme, all of them women, he said.
-It was not clear who was behind the attacks.
-A Taliban spokesman did not immediately respond to the request for comment.
+There was no immediate claim of responsibility.
+Zabihullah Mujahid, spokesman for the main insurgent movement, the Taliban, said they had no role in the attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)